smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 In case of VehicleData Items from schema, SDL should provide hierarchical structure description of vehicle data item.

-We propose to send schema vehicle data Items with following structure :
+We propose to send schema VehicleData Items with following structure :
 ```
 {
 	"dataItemKey" : // Struct with parameters